kshitijabanala/Projects/Diabetes Analysis Project/README.md

   - `1`: Yes

 ## 4. Feature Engineering
 I modified the variables above as follows in order to make my analysis more meaningful.
 I converted the binary variables into categorical variables so that I could work with the context behind the 0 and 1 values.
-I also combined certain variables to create new variables, including **Risk Level** by creating BMI ranges and **Age Range** by creating Age ranges and categorizing these variables as specified below.
+I also combined certain variables to create new variables, including **Risk Level** by creating BMI ranges and **Age Range** and categorizing these variables as specified below.

 #### Demographic Details
 - **AgeRange:** Age group: